netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-setting-up-the-organization.md

 Our fictional company will use 2 contact groups - IT, which contains Susan and Eric and Facilities, which contains Alexa.
 The contacts will be assigned to site objects and be given one of the contact roles 'Operations' or 'Emergency'.

 ## Video - Setting Up The Organization
 As always the best way to understand the power of NetBox is to dive right in!
 This video will step through creating all the objects for the fictional consulting organization.
-Also, as our awesome Network Engineers, Susan and Eric are using NetBox to help build out the new branch network in Brisbane, Australia, they will also add the information for this new site to kick off the project.
+Also, we are using NetBox to help build out the new branch network in Brisbane, Australia, we will also add the information for this new site to kick off the project.

 If you are following along you can find the [CSV data](https://github.com/netbox-community/netbox-zero-to-hero/tree/main/modules/2-setting-up-the-organization/csv_data) in course the GitHub repository.